 Hopkins, both in Baltimore, Maryland and CORTEX research park in St. Louis, Missouri, affiliated with Washington University and St. Louis University.
-University research parks, and urban university research parks in particular, are taking advantage of innovative tax credits and other programs.

 Financing the Ongoing Physical Development of University Research Parks Stands Out as a Key Challenge

 University research park directors indicated through the survey that the greatest challenge facing them would be obtaining capital for park development and renovation.
 Eighty-two percent indicated that this financing challenge was of Very High or High significance.